 - Taking alcohol education classes or treatment programs.

-- Paying compensation to the people you injured with your DUI, or whose property you damaged.
+- Paying compensation to the people you injured with your DUI or whose property you damaged.

-- House arrest or electronic monitoring.
 Electronic monitoring uses an ankle bracelet that can check your blood alcohol level.
-This is equivalent to being ordered not to drink at all, and is usually used only for repeat offenders and those with an alcohol addiction.
+The court may only issue this requirement for repeat offenders and those with an alcohol addiction.

 What Happens If You Violate Your DUI Probation?